mtgpublic/infinitode-dqseq/guide/Rawdata.md

   - The eighth selection is 4 (fourth bonus).
   - The ninth selection is 3 (third bonus).
   - The tenth selection is 2 (second bonus).

+## Bounty Identifier(Bounty)

+**This is an additional column that appears only in DQ8.**

+Bounty upgrades in the core of DQ8 will affect your Bonus.
+The data will indicate the previous stage of the bounty to assist you in upgrading the core at the right time.

+This implies:
+- Must complete the previous stage's selection (including rerolls) before upgrading bounty
+- Do NOT trigger the next stage's selection conditions (i.e., avoid meeting enemy kill requirements for subsequent stages)

+Mechanically speaking, bounty affect all "already generated" sequences.
+This means if reward selection occurs after bounty upgrade (typically from meeting kill requirements or rerolls), those rewards will be bounty-affected.

 ## Category Optimal Identifier(\*)

 **Applies to the third column of data.**